ian-pvd/ian-pvd.github.io/portfolio.md

 ## My Projects

-My GitHub has a collection of personal projects I've set up to help organize things I'm interested in, show off a proof of concept, or utilities to help simplify development on other projects.
+My GitHub has a collection of personal projects I've created to help organize things I'm interested in, show off a proof of concept, or simplify development on other projects.
 Here's a collection of some of my personal projects that are available on GitHub.

 [![Deep Forest project title card.](/assets/images/deep-forest.png)](https://github.com/ian-pvd/deep-forest){:target="_blank"}{:class="portfolio-link"}